 In 2015, any-mention sudden cardiac arrest mortality in the US was 366,807.
 CPR, especially if administered immediately after cardiac arrest, can double or triple a person’s chance of survival.
 About 90 percent of people who experience an out-of-hospital cardiac arrest die.
 View more Heart Disease and Stroke Statistics

 Bystander CPR improves survival.

 According to 2014 data, nearly 45 percent of out-of-hospital cardiac arrest victims survived when bystander CPR was administered.
-The majority of Out of Hospital Cardiac Arrests (OHCA) occurs at public settings (18.8 percent), mostly homes/residences (69.5%) and nursing homes (11.7%).
+The majority of Out of Hospital Cardiac Arrests (OHCA) occur in public settings (18.8 percent), mostly homes/residences (69.5%), and nursing homes (11.7%).
 Read more about Out of Hospital Chain of Survival

 Help is needed immediately.